-In harsh winter conditions the engine should also be equipped with a block heater.
-This will keep the coolant moving and heat the block to around 150 F depending on the setting.
+In harsh winter conditions, the engine should also be equipped with a block heater.
+This will keep the coolant moving and heat the block to around 150 F, depending on the setting.
 This will make starting the engine unnecessary.

 Always look at your operator’s manual to see the exact specification for your engine.

 This is a common misconception.
-Modern diesels do not require the amount of time to warm up as in years past.
-There are many advancements made to cut this warm up time down and maintain high levels of durably.
+Modern diesel engines do not require the amount of time to warm up as in years past.
+There are many advancements made to cut this warm-up time down and maintain high levels of durably.
 You will find that most are down to 3 minutes before you put a load on the engine.

-Remember though, the diesel was meant for a load.
+Remember, though, the diesel was meant for a load.
 Any idle time that is not for maintenance is bad and will cause unnecessary wear on your engine.